 She decided to write Cecilia’s history as a way of honouring her achievements and her memory.
-Piecing together her great-grandmother’s remarkable past and bringing it to a wider audience inspired Bernie to create the Amazing Women, Invisible Lives website and podcast, as a way of recognising remarkable females who go unnoticed all too often.
+Piecing together her great-grandmother’s remarkable past and bringing it to a wider audience inspired Bernie to create the Amazing Women, Invisible Lives podcast, as a way of recognising remarkable females who all too often go unnoticed.

 Bernie has also been a cleaner, a stand-up comedian and was, for five years, the owner of a chocolate café in Margate.
 She has been a contestant on three national TV quiz shows, winning one of them.

-She was born and brought up in Hertfordshire, has three children, four grandchildren and lives with her partner in Kent.
+She was born and brought up in Hertfordshire, has three children, five grandchildren and lives with her partner in Kent.